DIDSR/InSilicoICH/README.rst

 Two options are available:

-1. Create a file called '.env' in this project's working directory and add:
+1. Create a file called '.env' in this project's working directory with the below line.
+Afterwards, reinstall InSilicoICH with 'pip install -e <InSilicoICH path>'.

 .. code-block:: bash

         PHANTOM_DIRECTORY=/path/to/phantoms

 2. Or, in your terminal, 'export PHANTOM_DIRECTORY=/path/to/phantoms'

 Usage